 When King Olav V, visited the Norwegian Lutheran Memorial Church, Chicago, Illinois, the Church Council had the opportunity to meet the King.

 I practiced my curtsey for about 2 weeks.
 Thankfully, I did OK, but I was very nervous.
 It isn't every day that you meet

 The Church Council gave a signed bible to H.M.
 King Olav, and that bible is now at the royal palace in Oslo.
 So, my name is at the king's castle in Oslo, how about that?

 I attended the special banquet held in the evening with hundreds of guests, where His Majesty King Olav V and Her Majesty Queen Martha naturally were the Guests of Honor.
-It was an extravagant event, with an excellent menu and great speeches, an experience I will never forget. - Just a little story about when I met the Royal Family of Norway.
-I decided to pass along...
+It was an extravagant event, with an excellent menu and great speeches, an experience I will never forget. - Just a little story about when I met the Royal Family of Norway, that I decided to pass along...

 This does not make me a special person, I just have a story to tell about the Royal Family of Norway.